bouzuya/hubot-script-boilerplate/README.md

 # hubot-XXX

-A Hubot script for XXX
+A Hubot script that XXX

 ## Installation